Where They Are Now: Business Management Careers

 But in business, she says, the education never stops.

-“My mind will always be sharp in what I do by working in small business because everything is changing so frequently, you just don’t have a choice,” Weiss says.
-“I do so many different things and I learn so much day-to-day that it never gets boring.
-It is always a challenge, it’s always forcing me to think.”
+“My mind will always be sharp in what I do because everything is changing so frequently.
+You just don’t have a choice,” Weiss says.
+“I do and learn so many different things that it never gets boring.
+It is always a challenge; it’s always forcing me to think.”

-Weiss says no matter where someone is in their professional development, they’re creating valuable relationships and skills that can be translated into a future career.
+Weiss says no matter where you are in your career, you're creating valuable relationships and skills for the future.

-“If you’re in the service industry, you’re serving people, you’re learning customer service skills that will translate into just about everything you do,” she says.
-“You always need to remember the person your serving could be someone who opens a professional door for you.
+“If you’re in the service industry, you’re learning customer service skills that will translate into just about everything you do,” she says.
+“You need to remember the person you're serving could open a professional door for you.
 Always have your game face on.
 You never know who you’re going to meet.”

 Similar careers: